DBWALLER/Data_Engineering_Projects/README.md

 Part 2 (to be released soon) - maps

 -----------------------------------------------------------------------------
-#### IBGE data tables
+#### 1b) IBGE data tables
 (to be used in Part 2)

-If you want to gather any table from the Brazilian Institute of Geography and Statistics - IBGE - site , I suggest using the following PyIBGE module, developed by Renan Birck:
+If you want to gather any table from the Brazilian Institute of Geography and Statistics - IBGE - site , I suggest using the PyIBGE module, developed by Renan Birck:
 https://github.com/renanbirck/pyibge

 This module accesses the API fron IBGE, described in the site http://api.sidra.ibge.gov.br/